Dokdo is Korean land… in yer language!

 Of course, anyone who knows anything about Jamaica knows that they speak English in Jamaica.
 So I fully expected this to just be a repeat of the English version, just with the alleged Jamaican lady singing the song instead.

-But no, the alleged Jamaican lady who speaks proper English and is obviously from an educated background (she’s a USC student afterall) breaks into the type of speech one would hear in Raggae music, sung by the type of working class people with thick accents.
+But no, the alleged Jamaican lady who speaks proper English and is obviously from an educated background (she’s a USC student afterall) breaks into what I can only guess is an attempt at Patois… which I admittedly am not a native speaker of, but my bet is that neither is she.
 She sounds like she is attempting to sound like she comes out of the Cool Runnings movie, but she fails miserably.. and she’s off key to boot. (in her defense, she probably didn’t hear the background music when she was singing, but still..)